What Is a Marketing Analyst? And How to Become One

 You can gain experience in a variety of different ways.

 Find an entry-level position.
 Many marketing analyst positions request that you have several years of experience.
-Though you won’t always have to meet these “requirements” exactly to get an interview, depending on the role, working in a related position can certainly help.
-Try looking for entry-level data analysis or marketing positions that will help you learn more of the skills you need to become a marketing analyst.
+Though you won’t always have to meet these “requirements” exactly to get an interview, working in a related position can help.
+Try looking for entry-level data analysis or marketing positions that can help you learn more skills needed to become a marketing analyst.
 Titles might include data analyst, marketing associate, sales associate, or social media associate.

 Incorporate the skills you need in your current position.
-There’s a chance you can find opportunities to learn new skills—and gain experience—in the job you’re currently in.
-Whether you’re working in retail or at a tech company, look for opportunities to use data or learn about marketing.
-If it makes sense to do so, you can inform your manager that you’re interested in learning new skills to see if they can connect you to relevant tasks.
+There’s a chance you can fold in opportunities to learn new skills—and gain experience—in the job you’re currently in.
+Whether working in retail or at a tech company, look for opportunities to use data or learn about marketing.
+If it makes sense, you can inform your manager that you’re interested in learning new skills to see if they can connect you to relevant tasks.

-Take a course or earn a qualification.
-Completing a short course or gaining a qualification, such as a professional certificate in skills you might need, can show employers that you know how to do certain aspects of the job.
-Try to take courses that will give you the opportunity to complete hands-on projects, so you have something to point to in your CV or interview.
+Take coursework or earn a professional certificate.
+Completing coursework or professional certificates in skills you need can show employers that you know how to do certain aspects of the job.
+Try taking courses that will allow you to complete hands-on projects so you have something to reference in your resume or interview.

-Need a place to start?
-Here are some projects you can complete in two hours or less:

-Many marketing analyst positions ask that you have at least a bachelor’s degree, and may prefer candidates with master’s degrees.
+Many marketing analyst positions ask that you have at least a bachelor’s degree and may prefer candidates with master’s degrees.
 Though some companies are willing to waive degree requirements if you have enough relevant experience, a degree can boost your competitiveness in the job market.
-Plus, getting a degree can give you the chance to learn data analysis and other important skills for the job.
+Plus, getting a degree can allow you to learn data analysis and other important skills for the job.
 Consider the following fields for a degree:

 Computer science